 The thought of defaulting on your home loan can be terrifying, but don’t let it prevent you from taking action.
 Even if your monthly payment is already past due, you can still take steps to avoid foreclosure.
 Contact your lender as soon as you realize you may be in danger of missing a payment, and they will help you find a solution.

-For answers to all of your real estate and mortgage-related questions, visit the Quicken Loans® Learning Center.
+For answers to all of your real estate and mortgage-related questions, visit the Rocket Mortgage® Learning Center.